 A student apartment is an off-campus apartment where college students can live.
 They are owned by a party that’s independent of the college or university but meant for students.
+Student apartments are a great way to save money and live on your own.
+But there are some things you should know about them before signing the lease, so read this article first!

 1. A student apartment is not a dorm